quentinschool/webdev-finalproject/Readme.md

 ### Final Project Website:

 This is a simple webpage displaying some of my history with CS in school.
-It displays information using various elements using HTML, css, bootstrap, and javascript.
+It displays information using various elements using HTML, css, bootstrap, and javascript..

 ### Sources used: